How do you know if and when you are ready for commercial photography?

 - Am I easy to get ahold of, and responsive to clients?
 (Commercial clients can’t wait for days, and often not even hours to hear back from you.
 When they contact you, you need to reply fast.)

-- Am I available for all-day shoots on weekdays?
-(Commercial shoots are often on weekdays as opposed to weekend days.)
+- Am I available for shoots on weekdays?
+(Commercial shoots are usually on weekdays as opposed to weekend days.)

 - Do I have a solid commercial photography contract?